Configuration

 • Replace: Creates the manifest if it’s not already present, otherwise replaces it (i.e. delete and create)

-The most common used options are CreateOnce and Patch.
+• Delete: Deletes the manifest if it’s present The most common used options are CreateOnce and Patch.
 Note that in most cases these options are used together with the persistent variant.
 The following example creates a configmap, containing the current time in milliseconds.
 The configmap is updated every time a user starts the application.

 kubernetes-additional-persistent-manifests: